Committed (comic strip)

 Committed was an American comic strip written and drawn by Michael Fry.
 It ran from 1994 to 2006 and was syndicated by United Feature Syndicate.
-It was also adapted into an animated television series in 2001, but produced by the Canada-based Nelvana.
+It was also adapted into an animated television series in 2001, produced by the Canada-based Nelvana.

 Synopsis

 The strip was a family-oriented strip, centering on a suburban family consisted of two young children and their parents alongside their dog.

 History

 Committed was first published in 1994, and was drawn and written by former Houston Post editorial cartoonist Michael Fry.
 The strip centered on a family consisted of Liz and Joe Larsen, daughters Tracy and Zelda, and their dog, Bob.
 It took a single-panel format in dailies, and a typical multi-panel format on Sundays.
 The comic's humor was based on the two working parents and their trying to raise children.
 One year after the strip began, Fry began a second strip, Over the Hedge, with T. Lewis.